RisenCrypto/RisenCrypto.github.io/_posts/2022-9-9-CofactorClearing.md

 ### Clamping
 When using DJB's $Curve25519$, the private key is clamped before use.

-The claimping function typically looks like this
+The clamping function typically looks like this

 ~~~ruby